aszilagyi/tabnetviz/docs/userguide.md

 list of **(source, target)** pairs, e.g `[(node1, node3), (node5,
 node7), (node8, node13)]`.

+Groups are added to the node/edge table as new Boolean columns.
+As group definitions are processed in the order they appear in the configuration file, definitions can refer to groups defined earlier.
+For example, if you defined a group `group1`, you can define its complement as `not group1`.

 ### DEFINING CLUSTERS

 Clusters are node groups with a box drawn around them.
 Currently, only